stormpath/express-stormpath/docs/registration.rst

 * email
 * password

-While email and password will always be required, you may not need to require first and last name.
+While email and password will always be required, you do not need to require first and last name.
 These can be configured as optional fields, or omitted entirely.
 You can also specify your own custom fields.
 We'll cover each use case in detail.